Nailim/plan9-rchistory/README.md

 `</dev/kbdtap histw >/dev/kbdtap`

-If you're having issues with additional windows on startup, you can put the previous definition on to a separate script and call that from riostart file.
+If you're having issues with additional windows on startup, you can put the previous definition into a separate script and call that from the riostart file.

 For example, create a script srw as *$home/bin/rc/srw* (with riow for pipe examples):